 We have presented a gesture interface by tracking a pointing fist with a single camera facing the user.
-The system includes an attention mechanism that allows one user at a time to be in control.
+Current sample applications include browsing images and videos as well as viewing a gallery of 3D models of museum artifacts.
+The system allows the user to view the 3D model from different directions by rotating it by hand.
+This can also be seen as a step towards manipulation of virtual objects, which is still an active research area [4].
+Our proposed system includes an attention mechanism that allows one user at a time to be in control.
 Face recognition is employed for customising the interface.
 To increase the recognition performance under changing conditions the face model can be updated using efficient online learning.
 For fist tracking, we proposed a multi-cue method that switches trackers over time and is updated continually by an off-line trained detector.
 In experiments on ten hand pointing sequences our method outperformed other algorithms proposed for hand tracking such as local orientation correlation tracking, flocks-of-features tracking and optical flow tracking.
-So far the system has been tried by approximately 100 people within public exhibition settings.
+Although the tracking experiments in this paper show results on a relatively small data set of 10 sequences, the system has been successfully used by approximately 100 people within public exhibition settings.
 The main failure modes were found to be false fist detections, leading to incorrect adaptation of the colour model, as well as the CM tracker's reliance on colour and motion cues alone.
-Future work will address improving feature selection as well as the performance of the fist detector in order to handle larger appearance variation.